alexqin0104/Master-Thesis-/README.md

 ## Structure
 - `Replication/` - Code for replicating Swan et al. (2020)
 - `Extension/` - Code for the SCED extension
-- `Multiple-Baseline/` - Code for the multiple-baseline extension
+- `multiple baseline/` - Code for the multiple-baseline extension